XIN-von-SUN/XIN-von-SUN.github.io/content/_index.md

         **April 2025** - A new work is accepted by the International Journal of Human-Computer Studies.

-        **March 2025** - A new work is accepted by the ACM Conference on Human Factors in Computing Systems (CHI 2025).
+        **March 2025** - A new full paper and an LBW work are accepted by the ACM Conference on Human Factors in Computing Systems (CHI 2025).

         **January 2025** - Two works are accepted as oral presentations by the International Conference on Computational Linguistics (COLING 2025).